bcuthie/zephyr-blinkyleds/README.md

 `bl_set_led_state("led_1", BL_CADENCE_ON, 75);`

 to cause led_1 to illuminate for 75ms, then automatically turn off.
-Repeated calls supercede previous ones, so the more activity the more the LED will illuminate.
+Repeated calls supercede previous ones, so in this example the more activity the more the LED will illuminate.
 Called frequently enough, the LED would illuminate continually.

 It's also useful, sometimes, to specify longer durations.
 Say you want to indicate some